yannickycpan/oxford-engs-AIML-cwm/index.md

 **NOTE 2: some questions are "optional"---you are suggested but not required to do.**

-**NOTE 3: Students registering for the Week 7 session should not work on the exercises below without prior notice, as there might be significant updates.**
+**NOTE 3: please do not work on the exercises below before your registered session officially starts, as there might be significant updates.**

 ### Course Intro & background review